caffe-cappuccino/Mortagage_Repayments_Calculator_Demo/README.md

 Total Interest: $417,616
 ```

-Additionally, the **Payment Schedule** is displayed, showing principal and interest components over time.
+✨ Plus, you get a full **Payment Schedule** with principal vs. interest breakdown.

 ---

-## Formula Used
+## 📐 Formula

-Monthly repayment is calculated using the standard loan amortization formula:
+The monthly repayment is calculated using the standard **loan amortization formula**:

 $$
 M = P \times \frac{r(1+r)^n}{(1+r)^n - 1}